-Jane Maland Cady joined McKnight in 2008 as founding director of its International program.
+Jane Maland Cady joined McKnight in 2008 as founding director of its International program, now called the Global Collaboration for Resilient Food Systems.
 During her tenure, she has overseen grantmaking focused on equitable and sustainable livelihoods in more than 15 countries in Africa, Latin America, and Southeast Asia.
 Central to her work is agroecological research with smallholder farmers and natural resource rights for local communities.

 Committed to inclusive and networked collaboration, Jane has played a key role in developing and growing numerous critical organizations.
 These include several lower Mekong networks and the Global Alliance for the Future of Food—a strategic coalition of philanthropic foundations that advances healthy, equitable, resilient, and culturally diverse food and agriculture systems.
 She serves as co-chair of the Global Alliance steering committee.